Design, Operation, and Control of Insect-Rearing Systems Science, Technology, and Infrastructure

-Design and Operation of Insect Rearing Systems: Science, Technology, and Infrastructure explains the fundamental components of insect rearing:
+Design, Operation, and Control of Insect-Rearing Systems: Science, Technology, and Infrastructure explains the fundamental components of insect rearing:

 3) education of rearing personnel